LarsHenrikNelson/ClampSuite/README.md

 ## To Do
 - Add multi-peak finding for o/eEPSC module.
-- Add acquisition manager to make it easier to integrate other file types
+- Add acquisition manager to make it easier to integrate other file types and add load data for publication or further analysis
 - Improve mini analysis decay curve fit.
 - Save last used user settings.
 - Add more color themes.